ShwetaNagre/MIP_ORACLE/README.md

   3. Design
 ---
 # Demo-Preview
-Molecular Inversion Probes(MIPs), are single-stranded DNA molecules containing two complementary regions which flank the target DNA.
+Molecular Inversion Probes(MIPs) are single-stranded DNA molecules containing two complementary regions that flank the target DNA.
 These molecules often have a Fluorophore, DNA barcode, or Molecular tag for unique identification.

 ![MIP_example](https://github.com/SakshiPandey97/MIP_ORACLE/assets/59496870/9d92d545-ffe3-42c6-9125-0c3271ccd35f)

 Rough Design Outline-
 1. Start with all possible MIPs by moving along the strand one base pair at a time.
-2. Design MIPs for both the forward and reverse strands so that we have the highest probability of binding and then proceed to filter them according to three user specified criteria:
+2. Design MIPs for both the forward and reverse strands so that we have the highest probability of binding and then proceed to filter them according to three user-specified criteria:
-  Temperature
+   a) Temperature
-  GC Content
+   b) GC Content
-  Nucleotide Repeats
+   c) Nucleotide Repeats
 3. Following this, further filter the MIPs by BLASTing them against the host genome(human).
-4. In order to further increase the probability of the MIP binding to the correct target region BLAST them against the non-redundant nucleotides database as well.
-Filter out any MIPs which match other organisms.
+4. To further increase the probability of the MIP binding to the correct target region BLAST them against the non-redundant nucleotides database as well.
+Filter out any MIPs that match other organisms.

 Demo-
 1. Obtain sequences of interest in a FASTA format, make sure the organism name is present in the definition line of each sequence.